Approved for 5.25 hours of CLE credit (193597)

 - Paul Ihme, Co-Founder & President of Consulting Services, Soteria; former NSA Hacker

-- Matthew Rose, Center for Institute Security
+- Matthew Rose, Analyst, Computer Emergency Response Team, Center for Internet Security

 - Tom Scott, Executive Director, CyberSC